fusioncharts/dev_centre_docs/chart-guide/standard-charts/marimekko-chart.md

 Click [here](http://jsfiddle.net/fusioncharts/btfhoayu/) to edit the marimekko chart.

-## Hide the total value of market segments
+## Hide the Total value of Market Segments

 By default, the total value of a market segment for a competitor is rendered at the top of each column.